 Craft: Lion Painting

-Feeling like I needed to redeem this week’s arts and crafts time, we attempted a far simpler painting project that I found at The Chirping Moms.
+I found this sweet craft at The Chirping Moms.
 It’s supposed to be a lion and the toddler paints the mane on with a fork.
 Ours definitely looks like a toddler did this project, but it engaged her and she had fun practicing her lion “roar” as she painted the mane.

 We also played with our Melissa and Doug Reusable Sticker Pad, because there are lions on the safari page.
 Also gave us some opportunity to identify what is a lion and what is not a lion.